data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

 testing and IDE set up.

 ## Summary
-The openserach transform creates and inserts data into an [OpenSearch k-NN vector index](https://docs.opensearch.org/latest/vector-search/creating-vector-index/).
+The openserach transform creates and inserts data into an index.
-It assumes that embeddings are generated externally, following the process described in the [OpenSearch documentation](https://docs.opensearch.org/latest/vector-search/creating-vector-index/#storing-raw-vectors-or-embeddings-generated-outside-of-opensearch)
-.
-For details on how to search the vector store, please refer to the [OpenSearch documentation](https://docs.opensearch.org/latest/vector-search/searching-data/).
+If an embeddings column is present, a [k-NN vector index](https://docs.opensearch.org/latest/vector-search/creating-vector-index/) is created; otherwise, a regular index is used.

 ## Output Format
 None